Margit Kaffka: Literature

 Her works dealt mostly with two main themes: the fall of the gentry, and the physical and spiritual hardships of the independent women in the start of the 20th century.
 She often wrote about her personal memories of great national crises, the glaring oppositions of the anachronistic society in Hungary.

 Her literary career can be divided into three chapters, from 1901 to the start of Nyugat in 1908, the second ending in the start of the war in 1918, and the third marked by the hard years after the war ending in her death.

-1912 marked the release of her first, and most important novel, Színek és Évek (Colours and Years) dealing with the fate of the gentry class and women.
-Her second most famed work is Hangyaboly (The Ant Heap) collecting her memories from the years at Sisters of Mercy was published in 1917.
+The year 1912 marked the release of her first, and most important novel, Színek és Évek (Colours and Years) dealing with the fate of the gentry class and women.
+Her second most famous work is Hangyaboly (The Ant Heap) collecting her memories from the years at the Sisters of Mercy; it was published in 1917.